 DACA Litigation Timeline

-Since the Trump administration ended the Deferred Action for Childhood Arrivals (DACA) program on September 5, 2017, several lawsuits have been filed against the administration for terminating the program unlawfully.
+Since the Trump administration announced on September 5, 2017, that it was ending Deferred Action for Childhood Arrivals (DACA), several lawsuits were filed against the administration for terminating DACA unlawfully.
 As a result, three nationwide injunctions issued by U.S. district courts — in California, New York, and the District of Columbia — have allowed people who have previously had DACA to renew their deferred action.
-However, there are still active legal threats to the program, and court dates and rulings in the next few months will determine the program’s future.

 What are the key recent and upcoming dates?

-The bottom line: USCIS will continue to accept DACA applications from individuals who currently have or previously had DACA.
+♦♦ The bottom line: USCIS will continue to accept DACA applications from individuals who currently have or previously had DACA.
 The injunctions issued by the U.S. District Courts for the Northern District of California, the Eastern District of New York, and the District of Columbia remain in place and require USCIS to continue accepting and adjudicating DACA renewal applications.
-While the federal government and the plaintiff states in this case will continue to argue against the DACA program, Judge Hanen’s opinion will likely slow their attempts to immediately halt the program.
-However, the ultimate fate of the DACA program remains uncertain.
+However, the ultimate fate of DACA remains uncertain.
 Eligible DACA recipients are encouraged to consult with an attorney or Board of Immigration Appeals–accredited representative and decide as soon as possible whether to submit renewal applications.

-Therefore, many different scenarios and timeframes are possible, depending on the different courts’ timing and rulings.
-One way to stay informed on the latest developments is to follow NILC on Facebook and Twitter and to subscribe to our email list (sign up at www.nilc.org).
-We also encourage you to follow MALDEF’s and the NAACP’s social media and to visit their websites for information on their cases (the Texas and DC cases, respectively), in which there could be major developments this summer and fall.
+One way to stay informed on the latest DACA litigation–related developments is to follow NILC on Facebook and Twitter and to subscribe to our email list (sign up at www.nilc.org).
+We also encourage you to follow MALDEF’s and the NAACP’s social media and to visit their websites for information on their cases (the Texas and DC cases, respectively).